Fittrat

 Fittrat is an Indian romantic drama web series produced by Ekta Kapoor for ALTBalaji.
 It stars Krystle D'Souza, Aditya Seal and Anushka Ranjan.
-It started streaming simultaneously on ALT Balaji & ZEE5 on 18 October 2019.
+It started streaming simultaneously on ALT Balaji and ZEE5 on 18 October 2019.

 Tarini Bisht is a gold-digger and isn't ashamed of it!
 She grew up wanting to live the luxe life and own everything that shines.
 She moves from Dehradun to Delhi, hunting for a ‘honey with money’ with her rich BFF, Amy.
 But fate is funny...
 Amy's fiancée Veer Shergill gets obsessed with Tarini, and he decides to win her by hook or by crook.
 When Amy demands proof of love and friendship, all the blame falls upon Tarini.
 Hearts & relationships are broken, and drama ensues when she tries to reveal Veer's true intentions.
 Will Tarini succeed in protecting the friendship that's priceless?
 Or will Veer be the end of it?
 Join Tarini's journey as she realises the real value of the gold that lies within and rises to be her own hero.
 A second season of the show has been reported also with a third season.